-The purpose of this test is to evaluate the operation of an inductive Crankshaft Position sensor with an earth return circuit (non-floating ground) based on the output voltage and frequency during engine cranking.
+The purpose of this test is to evaluate a Crankshaft Position (CKP) sensor’s inductive, referenced, output voltage during engine cranking.

 This known good waveform has the following characteristics:

 A Crankshaft Position (CKP) sensor provides an Engine Control Module (ECM) with its primary engine timing reference signal.
-The ECM uses it to calculate the engine speed and position for accurate injection and ignition control.
+The ECM uses the signal to calculate the engine speed and position for accurate injection and ignition control.
 The signal is also used to detect engine speed anomalies from misfires etc.